eeb313-2019/beeplyr/plots/mock/README.md

 - At constant elevation, distribution of hymenopteran genera across a latitudinal gradient with air temperature on the y-axis.

 **One has more genera than another because of an unequal number of NA's present in the dataset for each genus' latitude and elevation columns

+Madison:

+-The basic plot provides an overview of the all orders and includes a count of observations across land usage categories.
+- Abundance of Hymenoptera families across land usage categories.
+We predict that species richness will be greatest on Conservation Reserve areas and Nature Wildlife Refuge areas.
+**The original dataset was modified to remove NAs and filter our Hymenoptera in the second plot.